keadat1st/01_Intro_and_exercises/README.md

-# 01 Intro to Objekt Oriented Analasis and Design
+# 01 Intro to Object Oriented Analasis and Design
 > Agenda, Day 1 (design)

 ## Goals of today: